 The decision criterion was represented by a.
 We considered models with and without across-trial variability in criterion.
 Variability in criterion allows the model to predict a continuous version of the fast-error property of the two-choice diffusion model (Smith, 2016), in which the least accurate responses are also the fastest.
 We found that criterion variability produced no systematic improvement in fit, so we have omitted it from the models we report here.

 Finally, there was a non-decision time parameter, Ter , and non-decision time variability st. Like the standard diffusion model, the circular model assumes that RT is the sum of the decision time and a time for other (encoding and response) processes.
 We used the onset of the response circle to begin timing in the source retrieval task, but participants may have started to retrieve information prior to this point, during the display of the cue word immediately prior to the response circle.
 For this reason, we allowed Ter to be negative in the model fits to allow for the premature onset of the retrieval process.
+In addition, similar to the full diffusion model, there is variability in nondecision time, which is sampled from a uniform distribution with width st.

 The second model embodied the thresholded retrieval property preferred by Harlow and Donaldson (2013), which we call the threshold diffusion model.
 This model was implemented as a mixture of two diffusion processes: one with positive drift rate and no across-trial drift variability, and a second that was modeled as a diffusion process with zero drift rate.
 The zero-drift process provides a diffusion process implementation of a guessing process, in which the decision process is driven only by noise (Smith, Saber, Corbett, & Lilburn, in press).
 Like other guessing models, the model predicts that responses will be uniformly distributed on the circle, but unlike such models, the zero-drift process predicts both responses and RT.
 This model had six free parameters.
 The mean drift rate parameter was shared with the variable-precision model (μ), with the same interpretation, as well as the Ter, the non-decision time parameter and non-decision time variability st. The mixing proportion between information-driven and guessing processes was represented by π.
 The decision criterion was estimated separately for the information-driven component (a1) and the guessing component (a2).